UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

 #### Cookie parameters

-You may also request that some parameter is translated into a HTTP cookie using `@Cookie` annotation.
+You may also request that some parameter is translated into an HTTP cookie using `@Cookie` annotation.
 It also takes optional `name` parameter which may be specified to customize cookie name.
 If not specified, Scala parameter name is used.